owncloud/ocis/services/settings/README.md

 <!--- Note: The diagramm is outdate, leaving it here for a future rework
 The diagram shows how the settings service integrates into oCIS:

+The diagram shows how the settings service integrates into oCIS:

 ```mermaid
 graph TD
     ows ---|"listSettingsBundles(),<br>saveSettingsValue(value)"| os[ocis-settings]